scikit-hep/uhi/.github/CONTRIBUTING.md

 # Setting up a development environment

-You can set up a development environment by running:
+You can set up a manual development environment by running:

 ```bash
 poetry install --extras docs